MemFusion/memfusion_prototype/README.md

 ##Collections and "Bins"
 Each collection is divided into a number of "bins".
 A bin is a big blob of contiguous memory (right now fixed at 100MB) where data is stored into.
 Inserts are appends.
-The FE asks a given collection for some data amount and the collection returns a memory region where the FE will actually serialize the BSON document into Z2 atoms.
+The FrontEnd asks a given collection for some data amount and the collection returns a memory region where the FrontEnd will actually serialize the BSON document into Z2 atoms.
 If the latest bin is full or doesn't have enough room for the incoming data, a new Bin is created and future intake goes to that bin until it is full.
 Deletions are on the to-do list.